rune/rune/docs/docs/advanced/using-time-in-your-game.md

 ## Game Time

-Rune exposes `Rune.gameTimeInSeconds()` that you can use inside logic.js, which returns the amount of seconds that have passed since the start of the game.
+Rune exposes `Rune.gameTimeInSeconds()` that you can use inside your game, which returns the amount of seconds that have passed since the start of the game.
 At the moment Rune provides time precision of a second, which should work well for most casual game purposes.

 For instance, this could be used to track how long it took for user to make a guess: